WillMorrison/pegboard-blog/outline.md

 1. Start with unordered, empty grid, single threaded, map based sets.
 It's super slow for size=8 (like, more than 12 hours) but finds size 7 solution in a few seconds.
 We can figure out from this behaviour that searching the whole solution space takes way too long.
 First because we're searching every permutation of 8 placements (even though we don't care about the order for our problem) - switch to ordered placement and save 8!=40320x time.
 2. We can save some more time by eliminating some searching of reflections and rotations by constraining the first stone placed to one octant.
 3. Now we look at a cpu profile.
 Most of the time is spent doing set operations.
-Maps are easy to use as sets, but we have constrained set sizes and elements, so we can create a custom bit-based set to speed things up even more.
+Maps are easy to use as sets, but we have constrained set sizes and elements, so we can create a custom bitarray-based set to speed things up even more.
+4. Now allocating memory for new objects takes up a large chunk of time (for garbage collection).
+Preallocating all memory before the search means we don't need to do garbage collection.